son-n-pham/Docker/README.md

 # name was given to the container and the container is running in the terminal
 # interactive mode (-ti).
 The container will be removed after it is stopped.
 docker run --rm -ti -p 45678:45678 -p 45679:45679 --name echo-server ubuntu

+# Inside docker container, run "nc -lp 45678 | nc -lp 45679"
+# for this container to listening to its exposed ports
+nc -lp 45678 | nc -lp 45679
 ```

 ![image](https://user-images.githubusercontent.com/79841341/129150543-e3b39fff-8e41-4ce4-8855-e7d79ec2be8e.png)